 Completing Section 1, Employee Information and Attestation

-When completing Form I-9, Employment Eligibility Verification, you must make available to your employee the complete instructions to the form and the Lists of Acceptable Documents.
-Your newly hired employee must complete and sign Section 1 of Form I-9 no later than their first day of employment.
+When completing Form I-9, Employment Eligibility Verification, you, as the employer, must make the complete instructions to the form and the Lists of Acceptable Documents available to newly hired employees.
+Your employees must complete and sign Section 1 of Form I-9 no later than their first day of employment.

 You may have your employees complete Form I-9:

-- Before their first day of hire, if you have offered the individual a job and if they have accepted the offer.
+- Before their first day of employment, if they accepted your job offer

 Employee Responsibilities for Section 1

-- If the employee only has one name, enter it in the Last Name field, then enter “Unknown” in the First Name field
+- Employees with only one name should enter it in the Last Name field, then enter “Unknown” in the First Name field.

-- Current address, including street name and number city, state and ZIP Code.
-Include the apartment number or letter if applicable.
+- Other legal last names used, including a maiden name, if applicable.
+Current address, including street name and number city, state and ZIP code.
+Include the apartment number or letter if applicable;

-- Check mark next to the appropriate box to indicate whether they are a U.S. citizen or noncitizen national, lawful permanent resident of the U.S., or an alien authorized to work in the U.S.
+- Citizenship or immigration status, by checking the appropriate box to indicate whether they are a U.S. citizen, a noncitizen national, a lawful permanent resident of the U.S., or a noncitizen authorized to work in the U.S.;

-- Alien Number/USCIS Number, Form I-94 admission number, or foreign passport number (including country of issuance), and the date employment authorization expires (if applicable)
+- If applicable, Alien Number/USCIS Number, Form I-94 admission number, or foreign passport number (including country of issuance), and the date employment authorization expires; and

 Additionally, employees may provide their:

 Employees must sign the form even if a preparer or translator helps them.
-The preparer or translator who helps your employee must provide his or her name and address and must sign and date the certification on the form.
-If more than one preparer or translator is used, you may use Form I-9 Supplement, Section 1 Preparer and/or Translator Certification, to document each preparer and/or translator assisting an employee in completing Section 1 of Form I-9.
+Preparers or translators who help your employee must provide their name and address and must sign and date the certification on the form.
+If more than one preparer or translator helps the employee complete Section 1 of Form I-9, you may use Form I-9 Supplement, Section 1 Preparer and/or Translator Certification, to document each preparer and/or translator.

-If one or more preparers and/or translators assists the employee in completing the form using a computer, then select the number of certification areas needed from the dropdown provided.
+If more than one preparer and/or translator helps the employee complete the form using a computer, the preparer should select the number of certification areas needed from the dropdown provided.
 Any additional certification areas generated will result in an additional page.

 Each preparer or translator must complete, sign and date a separate certification area.
 You must retain completed supplement sheets with the employee’s completed Form I-9.